-If you’re looking for an easy way to cook salmon, look no further than your toaster oven!
+If you’re looking for an easy way to cook salmon, look no further than your a quality toaster oven!
 In this blog post, we will give you a step-by-step guide on how to cook salmon in a toaster oven.
 It is easy to do, all you need to do is preheat your oven to 400F, place an oven-safe dish in the middle tray, coat the bottom of the dish with cooking oil, place the salmon in the dish or pan, skin-down then wait 18-20 minutes!

 Salmon is a healthy and delicious protein that can be cooked in many different ways.
 But if you’re looking for an easy and convenient way to prepare it, cooking it in a toaster oven is one of the easiest ways to do it.